ForNeVeR/ProcessDoctor/README.md

 Implementation Status
 ---------------------

-Currently, nothing is implemented.
-We are working on a basic Windows implementation before implementing the backends for other platforms.
+So far, only a basic process list is implemented on Windows.
+We are considering extending it to the other operating systems soon.

 Documentation
 -------------